kind-king/yourmaps_flagscript/README.md

 Installation

+    Place the resource:

-    Place the folder yourmaps_flags inside your RedM resources.
+Put the folder yourmaps_flags inside your RedM resources directory.

+    Start the script:

-    Add the following to your server.cfg:
+Add this line to your server.cfg:

  ensure yourmaps_flags

-    Configure everything in config.lua.
+    Configure the script:

+Open config.lua and adjust the settings, keybinds, language translation and flags to your preference.

+    Create the flag items:

+This script uses inventory items to spawn flags.

+**You must create the flag items in your inventory system**, using either:

+    Your framework's item registration method, OR

+    Directly inserting them into your database via SQL.

+    ⚠️ Note: All usable flag items are already listed inside config.lua and on SQL file for easy copy/paste into your item database.

+After that, restart your server and enjoy!

 ---